Efficiency standards for replacement appliances and fixtures

 The rental provider must pay for the cost of replacing appliances, fittings and fixtures.

-A renter or resident may seek urgent repairs by notifying the rental provider or caravan owner.
-If the rental provider or caravan owner cannot be contacted or does not respond quickly, the renter or caravan park resident can authorise and pay for urgent repairs up to the value of $2,500.
-This includes replacing the appliance, fitting or fixture with one that is at or above the minimum efficiency rating.
-The rental provider or caravan owner must pay them back.
+A renter or resident may seek urgent repairs by notifying the rental provider or caravan park owner.
+If the rental provider or caravan owner cannot be contacted or does not respond quickly, the renter or resident can authorise and pay for urgent repairs worth up to $2,500.
+This includes replacing the appliance, fitting or fixture with one that meets the minimum efficiency rating.
+The rental provider or caravan park owner must pay them back.

 Read more about what to do when urgent repairs are needed at a rental property.